-11.4.2 hdf5
+12.4.2 hdf5

-In case of HDF5 output file, we rely on having the HDF5 1.10.1 library installed.
+In case of HDF5 output file, we rely on having the HDF5 1.10.1 library installed and HDF5-External-Filter-Plugins installed.
+With HDF5 1.10.3, no need of the external plugings package is needed, but a small modification to the file is needed.
 Edit the Makefile to correctly point at it.
 Different compression methods are being tried so different external filters might be to be installed.
 This work is not finished yet.

-To choose HDF5, with ZLIB implementation, open ${\tt slsImageReconstruction/src/main_csaxs.cpp}$ and make sure that are not commented out.
+To choose HDF5, with ZLIB implementation, open slsImageReconstruction/src/main_csaxs.cpp and make sure that are not commented out.
 All other options need to be commented out.
-Copile the code with
+Copile the code with make hdf5Maker; make hdf5MakerOMNY;

-'''

-#define HDF5f

-#define ZLIB
+#define HDF5f #define ZLIB

-'''